capejs/capejs/README.md

 This *associative array* represents the attributes of `div` element.
 We can attach a handler (function) to the `click` event for this element like this.

-Within the code of event handlers, `this` denotes the component itself.
+Within event handlers, `this` denotes the component itself.
 So you can call its `increment` method by `this.increment()`.

 A working demo is found in the directory [demo/click_counter](demo/click_counter).